Some Aspects of Spherical Symmetric Extremal Dyonic Black Holes in 4d N=1 Supergravity: Spherical Symmetric Extremal Black Holes

 which implies that the scalar curvature (\ref{scalarcurv}) becomes

 As observed in \cite{Belluci:2008prd}, in the first case the spacetime is not conformally flat since $r_a \ne r_h$ where $r_a \equiv \ell^{-1/2}$ is the radius of $AdS_2$.
-If the asymptotic geometry is the spacetime of negative curvature (\textit{i.e.} $AdS_4$), then $r_a < r_h$.
-While for the case of $r_a > r_h$, the asymptotic geometry has a positive curvature (\textit{i.e.} $dS_4$) \cite{Kimura:2010jhep}.
-On the other hand, if $M^{1,1} \simeq dS_2$, then we only have the asymptotic geometry of a positive curvature (\textit{i.e.} $dS_4$ which is however still unclear.\\ In the following we give in order some remarks.
+If the asymptotic geometry is the spacetime of negative curvature, then $r_a < r_h$.
+While for the case of $r_a > r_h$, the asymptotic geometry has a positive curvature.
+The case of asymptotically symmetric spaces such as $AdS_4$ has been discussed, for example, in \cite{Kimura:2010jhep}.\\ We give in order some remarks.
 As mentioned in the previous section, the black hole potential $V_{\mathrm{BH}} \ge 0$, while the scalar potential $V$ is not necessarily positive.
 Therefore, the effective potential $V_{\mathrm{eff}}$ takes the real value with necessary condition

-while the regularity of the first order derivative of the effective black hole potential (\ref{effV}) forbids the equal sign.
-Moreover, in order to get a consistent picture the entropy (\ref{SBH1}) further demands that $V_{\mathrm{eff}}$ must be strictly positive at ground states.
+where the regularity of the first order derivative of the effective black hole potential (\ref{effV}) forbids the equal sign.
+Moreover, in order to get a consistent picture the entropy (\ref{SBH1}) demands that $V_{\mathrm{eff}}$ must be strictly positive at the ground states.
 We also have

 From (\ref{fieldEOMhor}) and (\ref{solfieldEOMhor}) we can directly see that the second equation in (\ref{limVeff}) is a singular case with vanishing entropy (\ref{SBH1}).
-Another singular model is when $M^{1,1}$ is flat Minkowski surface $\lR^{1,1}$.
+Another singular model is when $M^{1,1}$ is flat Minkowski surface $\lR^{1,1}$.\\ The behaviour of the scalar fields near the horizon takes the condition